Mahler on the performance of his Lieder (1906–7)

 Whatever Messchaert had proposed, Mahler was not satisfied, and re-wrote what was actually his own text in order to preserve a musical point (Mahler's changes in italics):

 The passage in question concerns the final cadential closure on the tonic in bb.
 67–9.
 The two previous strophes have at the comparable moments (see bb.
-19–24 and 42–46) carefully avoided giving the principle melodic material to the voice and indeed, in both passages the vocal line breaks off as if in mid-phrase and, as the piano and voice version alone makes explicit, is continued by the accompaniment (see figs 1a-c).
+19–24 and 42–46) carefully avoided giving the principle melodic material to the voice and indeed, in both passages the vocal line breaks off as if in mid-phrase and, as the parenthetical note that appears only in the piano and voice version makes explicit, is continued by the accompaniment (see figs 1a-c).
 Only at the end of the song does the voice vocalise the distinctive stepwise cadential descent: any alteration to that line would have undermined the musical (and ultimately expressive) point, that it was only at the end that the protagonist achieves some form of melodic closure.⁶ However, that cadential extension of the vocal phrase required additional text and Mahler had originally expanded Ruckert's last line with the addition of 'auf jenen Höh'n'; the alternative text he proposed to Messchaert might well prove useful to other singers.

 Ex.
 1a: bb.
 21–26